Henderson Pride celebrates fourth annual festival: A ‘beautiful thing’

 Stacey Rivera wanted to bring Markell to “something that he can actually go to.”
 As a young person, Markell Rivera said it’s hard to find places to go and join his community.

 “I’ve never been to one,” he said.
 “It’s always 21 or over.”
-Stacey Rivera emphasized that there need to be places where young people can be themselves.
+Stacey Rivera emphasized that there needs to be places where young people can be themselves.

 Cortez said he is well aware of this need and the Henderson Pride Festival is designed to be family friendly.